RRolfes/Falling-Words/README.md

 - [ ] Start, pause, and restart the game
 - [ ] Type words and phrases before they hit the bottom of the screen
-- [ ] Be awarded an increasing number of points as the level of difficulty increases
+- [ ] Be awarded points for correct answers and have lives deducted for failures
-- [ ] Turn off and on sound through a mute button
+- [ ] Difficulty increases as the game progresses

 In addition, this project will include: